-Accordingly, we reverse the Court of Appeals' judgment that the District Court's dismissal of the § 1983 claims was fied the application of rationality review "with bite").
-They further argue that because Congress could not have viewed the Equal Protection Clause as offering a meaningful remedy for sex discrimination by schools, it could not have envisioned and intended for Title IX and § 1983 constitutional claims to proceed side by side.
-But the relevant quesproper and remand this case for further proceedings consistent with this opinion.
+Accordingly, we reverse the Court of Appeals' judgment that the District Court's dismissal of the § 1983 claims was proper and remand this case for further proceedings consistent with this opinion.

 It is so ordered.

 Daniel B. LOCKE et al., Petitioners,